sahithyandev/s3/src/content/docs/data-communication-and-networking/21-data-transmission.md

 ### Full Duplex

-Three directions of communication.
+Two directions of communication.
 Data can flow in both directions simultaneously.